![]() |

 As even the most casual reader of my website will have noticed,

-I are committed to living sustainably.
+I am committed to living sustainably.
 This all began in 2001 when

 Honda Insight